 Nooksack Falls

-Located off Mount Baker Highway in the northwest corner of the state, Nooksack Falls plummets 88 feet in two segments down the North Fork of the Nooksack River.
+Located off Mount Baker Highway east of Bellingham, Nooksack Falls plummets 88 feet in two segments down the North Fork of the Nooksack River.
 Less than a mile from the road, watch the clear aqua-hued waters spill over the edge of a jumbled mass of dark rock.
 Visitors to the area can also explore nearby North Cascades National Park.

 Marymere Falls